gabrielfalcao/sure/README.rst

 Available in the `website <http://falcao.it/sure>`__ or under the ``spec`` directory.

-You can also build the documentation locally:
+You can also build the documentation locally using markment:

 .. code:: bash

-    pip install -r development.txt
+    pip install markment
-    make docs
+    markment --server --theme=rtd ./spec/

 Here is a tease
 ---------------